rankutah/blog/sites/rank-utah/content/services/local-seo.md

 </script>

 ## Local SEO (Search Engine Optimization)
-Get more calls and messages by showing up in Google’s local results and Maps.
-I optimize your Google Business Profile, align pages to high‑intent local keywords, and keep your listings and reviews working together to win nearby searches.
+Get more calls and messages by showing up in Google’s local results and on Maps.
+I improve your Google Business Profile, line up your pages with what people actually search, and keep your listings and reviews working together so nearby customers can find and contact you.

 ## Customer Reviews
 {{< elfsight id="34cbde4c-9d31-432c-8bcb-9e123ab873fa" >}}